cls83211/davies-sheareretal2024/README.md

 Uses the data file: .rds

-script - produces the results presented in Table : Maternal-treatment-, sex-, and age- related differences in the androgen concentrations of meerkat offspring.
+[script] - produces Fig. 1 - 3 & S1, and the results presented in Table S1 - S2 & S4 - S5: Maternal-treatment-, sex-, and age- related differences in the hormone concentrations and weights of meerkat offspring.

-_script_a - produces Fig.  and the results presented in Table :
+[script] - produces Fig. 4 and the results presented in Table S3:

-_pub_code_anon - produces the results presented in Table :

 All analyses were conducted in R - see manuscript for versions and packages used.
 All graphs in the manuscript were produced in R using ggplot2.